 On successful completion, you will be able to:

-- Critically analyse the effectiveness of therapeutic interventions utilised in the management of the acutely ill adult
+- Appraise the effectiveness of therapeutic interventions utilised in the assessment and management of the acutely/critically ill adult

-- Critically appraise the key concepts, theories, evidence, guidelines and policy upon which their practice is based
+- Critically appraise the key concepts, theories, evidence base, guidelines and policy upon which your clinical and professional practice is based

 Evidence of prior successful study at underpinning level.